SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 The emergent property from raison d'etat changes from a balance of power to large scale conflict when alliances and tension are introduced.
-Raison d'etat,
+A system of states all enacting raison d'etat is known to lead to a balance of power,